 How Would You Describe a High Net Worth Divorce Case?
 What Makes These Types of Divorces More Complex?

 High net worth divorce cases are more complex due to high income and the considerable amount of assets that were acquired either before or during the marriage.
 What makes these types of cases so complex?

 High net worth cases are more complex than those of marriages who are lower middle class due to the categorization of the assets and money within the marriage.
 Everything in this world is about money.
 Read More

 It is important to note that spousal support is only applicable in certain cases.
 New York State has a calculator on the public domain at ww2.nycourts.gov that calculates maintenance for New York divorces.
-The calculator has not been changed since the elimination of the tax deductibility of the alimony was passed on the federal level.
 Read More

 Contact Us Today (631) 462-3100